Global Health Studies Certificate

 Applications for the Global Health Studies certificate are accepted on a rolling basis.
 During the AY 2013-14, applications can be submitted to 21 Schaeffer Hall.
 Please contact the Global Health Studies academic advisor with questions about the certificate or the application process.

-For the Global Health Studies Certificate Application for Admission go to Forms/How-To on the certificate website.
+For the Global Health Studies Certificate Application for Admission go to Forms/How-To.

 - UI undergraduates must complete a degree program in order to be granted a Global Health Studies certificate.